Pat Tillman: Postseason

+U.S. Army service (2002–2004)

 Tillman and his brother Kevin enlisted on May 31, 2002.
 In September 2002, they completed basic training together.
-The two brothers completed the Ranger Assessment & Selection Program in late 2002 and were assigned to the 2nd Ranger Battalion in Fort Lewis, Washington.
+The two brothers completed the Ranger Indoctrination Program in late 2002 and were assigned to the 2nd Ranger Battalion in Fort Lewis, Washington.
 Tillman resided in University Place with his wife before being deployed to Iraq.
 After participating in the invasion of Iraq as part of Operation Iraqi Freedom, in September 2003, he entered Ranger School at Fort Benning, Georgia; he graduated on November 28, 2003.

+Tillman was subsequently deployed to Afghanistan, and posted at FOB Salerno.